-A popular Microsoft’s Portqry command line tool is available in nice GUI.
-PortQryUI does all the things command line does and works on Windows OS only.
+A popular Microsoft’s Portqry command-line tool is available in a friendly GUI.
+PortQryUI does all the things the command line does and works on Windows OS only.

 NetScanTools is a premium toolbox which got more than 50 tools for DNS, Ping, SNMP, Discovery, Whois, ARP, Traceroute, etc.

 It supports the following five types of port scans.

 - TCP SYN half-open